Configuring the CSV Importer

 Once you have started the CSV Importer, the 'Configuration' screen allows you to specify information about the Crowd directory and CSV file(s) involved in the import.

 Refer to information on preparing your CSV files.

 The CSV files to import (the one that are entered in the 'User File' and 'Group Membership File' fields must be in a path readable by the Crowd server performing the import.

 - Start the CSV Importer.

-- 'Are your passwords encrypted?' — Select 'Yes' if the passwords in your CSV file are already encrypted.
-Crowd will not re-encrypt the passwords during the import.
-Select 'No' if the passwords in your CSV file are not encrypted.
+- Select No if the passwords in your CSV file are not encrypted.
 Crowd will encrypt the passwords during the import, using the encryption method of the Crowd directory you are importing into.

 Screenshot: 'CSV Importer - Configuration'